At a glance: Learn how to set up mobile attribution measurement for Snapchat.

 Deep linking with Snapchat

 Deep linking with Snapchat is based on using a native deep link in Snapchat's platform, while adding AppsFlyer parameters to it.

-- Make sure retargeting is enabled in AppsFlyer
+- Verify that retargeting is enabled in AppsFlyer.

 - Take the app's deep link scheme URI and add at least the following parameters: